Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
 </br>
 - Added security npm packages to the application on Server.js.
-This includes packages such as "Helmet" (to secure Express apps by setting HTTP headers, "xss-clean" as node.js middleware to sanitize user input, "express-mongo-sanitize" to prevent MongoDB operator injection.
+This includes packages such as "Helmet" to secure Express apps by setting HTTP headers, "xss-clean" as node.js middleware to sanitize user input, and "express-mongo-sanitize" to prevent MongoDB operator injection.
 </br>
 </br>